GeoscienceAustralia/eqrm/trunk/Documentation/README-nci.txt

 Check out EQRM from svn
 ========================
-Check out trunk in $HOME/eqrm/trunk
+Check out trunk in $HOME/eqrm/trunk.
+This is not necessary if you are using a shared copy of EQRM.

 cd $HOME
 mkdir eqrm